 Rooting an Android device could be an intimidating task for beginners and amateurs.
 Owing to the risks involved, people often hesitate to root their Android smartphone.
 For starters, you will lose any warranty claims after rooting your device, and if anything goes wrong in the process, your phone may be permanently rendered unusable.

 However, if you are familiar with Android and have some technical experience, you can easily root your device.
 All that you have to do is find a suitable and trustworthy guide and follow the steps carefully and precisely.
-Now, the general perception regarding rooting an Android device is that you need a computer and special software like ADB.
+Now, the general perception regarding rooting an Android device or TV box is that you need a computer and special software like ADB.
 However, it is possible to root your device without a PC.
 Once the bootloader is unlocked, you can use several apps to root your device without a PC directly.
 In this article, we are going to discuss this issue in detail and show you how to root an Android device without a PC.